Scuba diving inAnilao

-Anilao has plenty of different options but because of the rugged coastline in the area, most resorts are pretty small and low key.
+Anilao has plenty of different options and partly because of the rugged coastline in the area, most resorts are small, low key and very relaxed.
 There are also lots of homestays, Airbnb rooms and private villas that can be booked.
 Many divers travel to Anilao and book their own bangka and guide for a weekend, staying in private rented accommodation and eating out.
 However, we would recommend checking into a resort that offers in-house diving services - it is easier than trying to track down a freelance guide.
-Photographers are also particularly well-catered for in Anilao and there are now a number of dive centres that have been set up to cater for these divers in particular.
+Photographers are also particularly well-catered for in Anilao and there are now a number of dive centres and resorts that have been set up to cater for underwater photographers in particular.

 The main diving season is from October to May, with the best months typically during the ‘shoulder months’ of November and May.
 However Anilao’s location in Luzon means it lies within the typhoon belt and can experience strong monsoon conditions in July and August.
 Anilao can also be susceptible to poor visibility due to run-off from the mountains during rainy periods and whilst these changing conditions can make the diving a little variable, the marine life is resilient!

 It is worth noting that if you arrive just after a typhoon has passed through, a lot of the critters may have retreated into the deep to avoid the turbulent shallow water conditions.
 As ever underwater, you’ll see what you see – but at Anilao you should see more than most.